cpayal/caddtools/README.md

 This hub is constantly evolving, with new tools and resources added regularly.
 Bookmark this repository and check back often for the latest in Computational Chemistry tools and techniques.

 ## Project Website
-For more detailed information and documentation, visit our [GitHub Pages site](https://cpayal.github.io/caddtools).
+For more detailed information and documentation, visit my [GitHub Pages site](https://cpayal.github.io/caddtools).